bactopia/bactopia/docs/usage-basic.md

 !!! info "When in doubt `--cpus 4` is a safe value."
     This is also the default value for Bactopia.

+## `-qs`
+The `-qs` parameter is short for *queue size*.
+As described above for `--cpus`, the default value for `-qs` is set to the total number of cores on the system.
+This parameter allows you to adjust the maximum number of cores Nextflow can use at any given moment.

+!!! error "`-qs` allows you to play nicely on shared resources"
+    From the example above, if you have a system with 24-cores.
+The default queue size if 24 slots.

+    `bactopia ... --cpus 4` says *for any particular task, use a maximum of 4 slots*.
+Nextflow will give each task 4 slots out of 24 slots.
+But there might be other people also using the server.

+    `bactopia ... --cpus 4 -qs 12` says *for any particular task, use a maximum of 4 slots, but don't use more than 12 slots*.
+Nextflow will give each task 4 slots out of 12 slots.
+Now instead of using all the cores on the server, the maximum that can be used in 12.

+!!! info "`-qs` might need adjusting for job schedulers."
+    The default value for `-qs` is set to 100 when using a job scheduler (e.g. SLURM, AWS Batch).
+There may be times when you need adjust this to meet your needs.
+For example, if using AWS Batch you might want to increase the value to have more jobs processed at once (e.g. 100 vs 500).

 ## `--genome_size`